Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-$\bold{Acknowledgment}$ We would like to express our hearty thanks to Profs.
+\textbf{Acknowledgments}: We would like to express our hearty thanks to Profs.
 A. Benito and O. Villamayor for explaining their results to us with great patience.
 We owe \S 5 of this paper to their ideas, which inspired us to come up with further improvements.
 We would also like to thank Profs.
 R. Blanco, A. Bravo, S. Encinas, and Dr. M.L.
 Garc\'ia for their warm hospitality during our stay in Madrid, Spain, in May of 2011.
 The first author would like to thank Prof. Hauser in Vienna, Austria, and Dr. Bernd Schober in Regensburg, Germany.
 The conversation with them led to a crucial development of the paper.
 The second author would like to thank Prof. Y. Lee for the hospitality during his stay in Seoul, Korea, and Prof. Y. Kawamata at Tokyo University, Japan, for the consistent and warm encouragement.
 He would also like to thank Profs.
 D. Arapura, W. Heinzer, J. Lipman, T.T.
 Moh, B. Ulrich, J. W{\l}odarczyk at Purdue University in Indiana, U.S.A., for their advice and many invaluable comments.
 Our indebtedness to the people at RIMS in Kyoto, Japan, is more than a word could express.
 The deep appreciation goes to Profs.
 S. Mori and S. Mukai, who have been supporting us both mathematically and personally throughout our entire project toward resolution of singularities in positive characteristic.
 Prof. N. Nakayama's help was essential for the completion of our paper.
+We would like to thank the referee for giving us many helpful comments to improve the paper.
 The first author is partially supported by the Grant-in-Aid for Young Scientists (B) and by the Sumitomo Foundation.
-The second author is partially supported by the NSA grant H98230-10-1-0172.
+The second author is partially supported by the NSA grant H98230-10-1-0172. \end{section} \begin{section}{Overview} The problem of resolution of singularities in its simplest form is stated as follows: \begin{problem}[Resolution of singularities] Given an algebraic variety $X$ over $k$, find a proper birational map $X \overset{\pi}\leftarrow \widetilde{X}$ from a nonsingular variety $\widetilde{X}$. \end{problem} The above problem is reduced to the following problem of embedded resolution of singularities, if our solution to the latter is \emph{functorial} in the sense that it is stable under the pull-back by smooth morphisms. \begin{problem}[Embedded resolution of singularities] Given an algebraic variety $X$, embedded as a closed subvariety in a smooth ambient variety $W$ over $k$, i.e., $X \subset W$, find a sequence starting from $(X_0\subset W_0)=(X\subset W)$